miso-lims/miso-lims/changes/add_sequencing_parameter.md

-New sequencing parameter Movie Time for PacBio instruments
+New sequencing parameter fields
+* Movie Time for PacBio instruments
+* Flows for Ultima instruments